JackS9/jupyter-scipy-geo-notebook/README.md

 Open and run the notebook.

-To just run the docker image as is  on DockerHub
+To just run the docker image as-is  on DockerHub
 ---
 * Skip the docker build step
 * Use 'jacks9/jupyter-scipy-geo-notebook:latest' as the image name in the docker run step.